-The two key moments along Corville Road and Dublin Road are opportunities to create strong gateways into the town, to change the perception of visitors and calm the flow of vehicles, so visitors have chance to see the attractiveness of the town if they have not had the opportunity to do so before.
-Junction spaces should be tightened up to enable the movement functions in the minimum required space, with the leftover space being given over to place function.
-The principal first view of the tower along Dublin Road should be marked with a change of treatment coming into the town from this point, to showcase the change of character - moving into a slower, urban context, as well as invite people to stop and enjoy.
+The two key moments along Corville Road and However, these spaces are currently uninviting, Dublin Road are opportunities to create strong feel isolated and forgotten, making them gateways into the town, to change the perception unattractive links and dissuading people from of visitors and calm the flow of vehicles, so using them unless essential.
+Encouraging visitors have chance to see the attractiveness greater use of off-street car parks for example, of the town if they have not had the opportunity relies heavily on improving these links and to do so before.
+Junction spaces should be creating new laneways where appropriate. tightened up to enable the movement functions in the minimum required space, with the leftover Additionally, these spaces could be celebrated space being given over to place function.
+The as part of the public realm and character of principal first view of the tower along Dublin Roscrea, utilising their unique and contrasting Road should be marked with a change of scale and form compared with other public treatment coming into the town from this point, to spaces in the town centre.
+Interesting features showcase the change of character - moving into applied to these spaces could help to provide a slower, urban context, as well as invite people identity and character to each laneway, using to stop and enjoy.